 That was until I met Mr.FFF.
 What’s his favorite snack?
 Paleo Banana bread.

 Of course it is.

-This is how this recipe came about.
-I wanted the hubs to be all “you are the greatest wife ever” AND I decided that maybe it was a good time to get over my bready fear.
+This is how this coconut flour bread recipe came about.
+I wanted the hubs to be all “you are the greatest wife ever” AND I decided that maybe it was a good time to get over my bread-y fear.
 Side note: That isn’t my weirdest fear.
 I am also terribly afraid of newspapers.
 But….that is a different story.
 One that you really don’t need to hear.
-Ever.

 Taylor: “Ok, coconut flour, you are going to do exactly what I want and make the greatest gluten free banana bread that Mr. FFF’s face has ever eaten.
 He is tired of the my lackluster easy banana bread in a mug cake when he REALLY wants a slice-able banana bread.”